CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

 Several hints can be supplied which add a bias to the language detection but do not force a specific language to be the detection result.
 For example: "en" boosts English, "mi, fr" boosts Maori and French, "ITALIAN" boosts Italian, "SJS" boosts Japanese.
 Hints should be supplied whenever possible as they improve detection accuracy.

+The Language Detection worker has two modes of operation, Standard Processing and Multi-Field Processing.
+The first mode of operation will cause the worker to perform language detection on the `CONTENT` field should no other field be specified via an environment variable.
+However, if `fieldSpecs` is provided to the worker on the document's `customData` the worker will begin to use Multi-Field Processing mode and identify any languages present on all of the fields specified.
+See [Per Tenant Settings](#per-tenant-settings) for more information on this field.

 ## Configuration

 ### Global Settings